-When my kids get out of their regular routines, like for summer break and holidays, the grumbling goes up.
+When my kids get out of their regular routines, like for holidays, the grumbling goes up.
 It seems the more time they have on their hands, the more time they have to pick at each other.

 However, it doesn’t have to be that way!
 Encourage kindness and empathy with a family kindness jar.
 Encourage kids to speak, act kindly and to think about others.

 Here are eight fantastic ideas for creating a kindness jar that will inspire both you and your kids!